pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 Simply setting and clearing the WiFi settings can be performed on any device running the provided Squirrel code.

-Currently, Bluetooth LE is supported only on the [imp004m module](https://developer.electricimp.com/hardware/imp/datasheets#imp004m).
-You can use the [imp004m Breakout Board](https://developer.electricimp.com/gettingstarted/devkits) to try out Bluetooth and this example code.
+Currently, Bluetooth LE is supported natively only on the [imp004m module](https://developer.electricimp.com/hardware/imp/datasheets#imp004m) and the [imp006](https://developer.electricimp.com/hardware/imp/datasheets#imp006).
+You can use the [imp004m Breakout Board](https://developer.electricimp.com/gettingstarted/devkits) or the [imp006 Breakout Board](https://developer.electricimp.com/hardware/resources/reference-designs/imp006breakout) to try out Bluetooth and this example code.

 ## Building the iOS App ##